What are the Most Common Types of Distracted Driving?

 • Texting, checking email, etc.: The use of mobile devices is one of the most dangerous distractions while driving.
 Texting, checking emails, or using social media apps takes your eyes off the road and diverts a driver's attention away from driving.

-• Talking on the phone: Whether it's a hands-free or handheld conversation, talking on the phone can be a significant cognitive distraction.
-It takes a driver’s focus away from the road and impairs their ability to react to potential hazards.
+• Talking on the phone: Whether it's a hands-free or handheld conversation, cell phone use can be a significant cognitive distraction.
+It takes a driver's focus away from the road and impairs their ability to react to potential hazards.

 • Paying attention to children in the back: While it's important to ensure the safety and well-being of children in the car, paying too much attention to them while driving can be dangerously distracting.
 Drivers must find a balance between maintaining their safety and focusing on the road.